 The purpose of this scholarship is to provide financial support and encouragement to a graduating senior from Drummond High School attending Northland College on a full-time basis.
 The scholarship will be awarded to one student and will cover full tuition.
 It can be renewed annually for three additional years, contingent on the student maintaining good standing both academically and as a member of the Northland College community.

 The recipient of the Samuel C. Johnson Family Scholarship will be selected by representatives of the Northland College Offices of Admissions and Financial Aid, as well as a representative from Drummond High School.
+The deadline to apply is April 1, 2023.
+Applications should be emailed to finaid@northland.edu.

 The scholarship will be awarded based on an evaluation of the following requested criteria: